 The preserve, owned by the Nature Conservancy and the East Haddam Land Trust, Inc., covers 600 acres.
 It includes upland forest, brooks, a tidal pool, flood plain forests, marshes and abundant wildlife.
 It is best reached by canoe, but trailheads on River Road lead to marked trails of moderate to steep terrain.

 Also see East Haddam Parks & Recreation, Conservation Commission and East Haddam Schools.

-From Moodus Center, take Route 151 northwest to Davidson Road on the right.
-Follow Davidson Road to the end.
+From Moodus Center, take Route 151 northwest to Davison Road on the right.
+Follow Davison Road to the end.

 Easy/moderate walk up to the ridge top of Cave Hill.
 Views of Moodus, interesting plants and flowers.

 On lower Moodus Reservoir off of East Haddam Colchester Turnpike.